"To love God and follow Jesus, empowered by the Holy Spirit, to build the Kingdom of God."

 Silver City.
 Father Henry Hoffman serves the parish and Bishop Winfield

-Mott is the Bishop for the Anglican Diocese of the West.
-Our name was
+Zimmerman is the Bishop for the Anglican Diocese of the Southwest.
+Our

 chosen because the Anglican Church worldwide is a Trinitarian church,